Fantasy coffin: Paa Joe

 Paa Joe was born in 1947 in the region of Akwapim, Ghana.
 He completed an apprenticeship with Kane Kwei in Teshie but left in 1974.
 In 1976, he opened his own workshop in Nungua.
 In 1989, he was invited to show his work in the exhibition "Les Magiciens de la terre" in Paris.
 Since then, his coffins have been shown all over the world.
 In 2005, they were exhibited in the Jack Shainman Gallery in New York and Jack Bell Gallery London.
 In 2006, he participated in the exhibition "Six Feet Under" at the Kunstmuseum Bern.
 In 2007, he opened a new workshop in Pobiman near Accra and in May 2013 he was in a resident artist in the UK with his son Jacob.
 He was the subject of the Artdocs film Paa Joe and the Lion directed by Benjamin Wigley and produced by Anna Griffin, released in 2016.

 Eric Kpakpo

 Eric Kpakpo was born in 1979 in Nungua, Ghana.
 He studied carpentry from 1994 until 2000 at Paa Joe's workshop in Nungua.
 He remained there as a master carpenter until 2006, when he opened his own coffin workshop in La and became one of the most successful coffin artists in his region.
 He occasionally works with his former master Paa Joe.
 He has also made a name for himself in the international art market, particularly for his miniature coffins.
 In 2019, Kpakpo's work was shown in Ghana at the mobile museum of the Ghanaian curator Nana Oforiatta Ayim.
+In 2024 the artist was part of the group show Magic Ghana at the gallery Magnin-A in Paris.